No! Buddhism doesn’t believe in God.

 There’re several reasons for this.
 The Buddha believed that religious ideas and especially the god-idea have their origin in fear.

 Gripped by fear men go to the sacred mountains, sacred groves, sacred trees, and shrines.

-Primitive humans lived in a dangerous and hostile world full with the fear of wild animals, of not being able to find enough food, of injury or disease, and of natural phenomena like thunder, lightning, and volcanoes.
-Finding no security, they created the idea of gods to give them comfort in good times, courage in times of danger and comfort when things went wrong.
+Primitive humans lived in a dangerous and hostile world full of the fear of wild animals, of not being able to find enough food, of injury or disease, and of natural phenomena like thunder, lightning, and volcanoes.
+Finding no security, they created the idea of gods to give them comfort in good times, courage in times of danger, and comfort when things went wrong.

 To this day, you’ll notice that people become more religious at times of crisis, you’ll hear them say that the belief in a god or gods gives them the strength they need to deal with life.
 You’ll hear them explain that they believe in a particular god because they prayed in time of need and their prayer was answered.
 All this appears to support the Buddha’s teaching that the god-idea is a response to fear and frustration.

 The Buddha taught us to try to understand our fears, to lessen our desires, and to calmly and courageously accept the things we can’t change.
 He replaced fear with rational understanding.

 The second reason the Buddha didn’t believe in a god is that there doesn’t seem to be any evidence to support this idea.
 There’re numerous religions, all claiming that they alone have god’s words preserved in their holy book, that they alone understand god’s nature, that their god exists, and that the gods of other religions don’t.

 Some claim that God is masculine, some that she’s feminine, and others that it’s neuter.
 They’re all satisfied that there’s ample evidence to prove the existence of their god but they laugh in disbelief at the evidence other religions use to prove the existence of another god.